botman/docs/driver-telegram.md

 <a id="supported-features"></a>
 ## Supported Features
-This is a list of features that the this driver supports.
+This is a list of features that the driver supports.
 If a driver does not support a specific action, it is in most cases a limitation from the messaging service - not BotMan.

 <table class="table">